Farm holidays in ... with Holiday on the Alm

 Prices vary greatly depending on comfort and location:

-Holiday apartment on a mountain farm: Modern amenities including kitchen, bathroom, and TV. €60 to €120 per night for an apartment accommodating 2 to 4 people.
+Modern standard accommodation with kitchen, bathroom, and TV. €60 to €120 per night for an apartment for 2 to 4 people.
 Breakfast with farm-fresh products is often included for €8 to €15 per person.

-Rooms with half-board: On working mountain farms or small guesthouses near alpine pastures.
+On working mountain farms or small guesthouses near alpine pastures.
 55 to 95 euros per person per night including breakfast and dinner.
 Comfortable, no cooking required.

 Tip: In the off-season (June, September), prices are often 20 to 30 percent cheaper than in the height of summer.
 The alpine pastures are still green then, but not overcrowded.